Black Diamond StormLine Stretch

 The StormLine’s calling card is its stretchy face fabric, which gives the jacket added elasticity and comfort.
-The bump in freedom of movement is especially great for mobility-dependent activities like biking, hiking, and running.
+The bump in freedom of movement is especially great for mobility-dependent activities like hiking, climbing, biking, and running.
 In terms of competition, not many other rain jackets boast the same stretchiness.
-Black Diamond’s own FineLine Stretch Rain Shell and Patagonia’s Stretch Rainshadow are two noteworthy competitors with similar 2.5-layer constructions and elasticity, but the Patagonia is heavier and pricier at 9.5 ounces and $199, and the FineLine lacks hand pockets and pit zips.
-Outdoor Research’s 3-layer Interstellar also is stretchy, but it’s much pricier at $299.
+Black Diamond’s own FineLine Stretch Rain Shell is a noteworthy competitor with a similar 2.5-layer construction and added elasticity, but it lacks hand pockets and pit zips.
+Patagonia’s 3-layer Rainshadow also is stretchy, but it’s heavier at 12.2 ounces and pricier at $199.
 All in all, the StormLine is one of our favorites in this category for its low price and great overall execution.

-At 8.3 ounces for my women’s size extra small (the listed weight is 8.7 ounces), the StormLine Stretch is one of the lightest fully featured rain jackets on the market.
-Others in this category, including the Patagonia Stretch Rainshadow (9.5 oz.), REI Co-op XeroDry GTX (10.6 oz.), and Outdoor Research Interstellar (10 oz.), come in slightly heavier, although they do include a chest pocket, which the StormLine lacks.
+At 8.3 ounces for my women’s size extra small (the listed weight is 8.7 oz.), the StormLine Stretch is one of the lightest fully featured rain jackets on the market.
+Others in this category, including the REI Co-op XeroDry GTX (10.6 oz.) and Mountain Hardwear Exposure/2 Gore-Tex Paclite Stretch (10.5 oz.) come in slightly heavier, although the REI includes a chest pocket, which the StormLine lacks.
 And lighter alternatives like the Arc’teryx Norvan SL Hoody (3.9 oz.), Outdoor Research Helium II (5.5 oz.), and Black Diamond’s own FineLine Stretch (7.3 oz.), are true minimalist shells that forego hand pockets and pit zips.
 All things considered, I think Black Diamond did a really nice job balancing weight and features with the StormLine.
 And when it comes time to stuff it down, the jacket easily stows into its right hand pocket (I also was able to fit it in a bike jersey pocket or small hydration pack), which includes a carabiner-ready loop for clipping to a climbing harness or backpack.

 2.5-layer rain shells typically don’t breathe as well as 3-layer hardshell jackets, and we found this to hold true with the StormLine Stretch.
 While mountain biking and running with the jacket fully zipped, I struggled to effectively cool off.
 However, I should note that it was an unseasonably warm and humid summer in the Pacific Northwest.
 Further, it’s somewhat unrealistic to expect both excellent waterproofing and standout breathability—one often is sacrificed—and especially at this price point.
 On the bright side, the StormLine features generous pit zips, which work well for dumping heat quickly.
 If I’m quick to open them when exerting energy, the clamminess quickly dissipates and I can regulate temperature much more easily.
 Finally, the lining inside the jacket is textured and doesn’t feel plasticky (a common complaint we have with rain jackets), but it still is a bit sticky on wet skin.
 This is especially noticeable when I try to slide damp, bare hands into my pockets.